FREE online Vaccine Storage and Transportation course

 If you are a cold chain lead for your provider or just interested in knowing more about cold chain, then why not complete the online Vaccine Storage and Transportation course?
 There is no charge and will take only about an hour to complete.
 Just follow this link - https://lmsnew.conectus.org.nz.
 If you have any queries please contact [email protected] or telephone the education administration team on 0800 882 873

-National Standards for Vaccine Storage and Transportation for Immunisation Providers 2017
+*UPDATED* National Standards for Vaccine Storage and Transportation for Immunisation Providers 2017 (2nd Edition)

-The Interim guidelines for purchase of chilly bins for off-site immunisations have been replaced by the National Standards for Vaccine Storage and Transportation for Immunisation Providers 2017.
+- Download a copy of the National Standards for Vaccine Storage and Transportation for Immunisation Providers 2017 (2nd Edition).

 2017 Annual Cold Chain Management Record

 The 2017 Annual Cold Chain Management Record is available to download from the Ministry of Health website.
 Alternatively, download a copy of the 2017 Annual cold chain management record from this link.
 No hard copies of the resource are available.

 The 2017 guide replaces the previous versions of the Annual Cold Chain Management Guide and Record.

 The Annual Cold Chain Management Record is a tool for immunisation providers.
 The information recorded in the Record is based on the requirements in the National Standards for Vaccine Storage and Transportation for Immunisation Providers 2017.
 Providers who are still using old hard copies of the Guide and Record should ensure that they refer to the current Standards for any cold chain reference information.

 Off-site immunisation programme – Chilly bin log template

 Download a template for recording chilly bin temperatures during an off-site clinic Off-site immunisation programme – Chilly bin log.